tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/API 文档/Bucket 接口/自定义域名（domain）/GET Bucket domain_intl_en.md

 #### Request parameters

-This API does not use any request parameter.
+This API does not use any request parameters.

 #### Request headers